 Students will be prepared to lead local church ministries, to participate in international missions, and even to plant new churches.

 how does it work?

-- Each year consists of four quarters of ten weeks with each quarter covering three modules.
-Therefore, the MGSOM requires 40 weeks of classes per year, one night per week, for a total of 40 weeks per year.
+Each year consists of four quarters of ten classes, with each quarter including three modules.
+Therefore, the MGSOM requires 40 classes per year, typically one night per week, for a total of 40 weeks per year.
 (Some schools have two classes during one week of the quarter to complete the quarter in nine weeks for a total of 36 weeks per year.)

 the curriculum modules